rutun7/ai-market-intelligence-platform/README.md

 ## Example Query

-"What happened to Bank of America in the last 12 days?"
+"What happened to qualcomm over the past 4 months?"

 ## Platform Output